-Depending on where you live—or where you are traveling to—you may have already been graced with the first snowfall of the year!
+Depending on where you live—or where you are traveling to—you may have snow on the ground!
 To ensure that you can enjoy your snowshoeing adventures as long as possible, you will need to stay on top of your stretches and supportive exercises.

 Supportive exercises are helpful long term since snowshoeing can require you to use stabilizing muscles not actively used during everyday life.
 By engaging in supplementary workouts along with your snowshoeing, you can help to prevent injuries, strains, and joint issues.